Home

 What are Transfats?

 Transfats (otherwise known as Trans Fatty Acids or partially hydrogenated oils) are unsaturated fatty acids.
 This means that this particular fatty acid is able to form products by chemical addition.
-Transfats are most commonly created in an industrial process where hydrogen is added to vegetable oils to make them more solid.
+These fats are most commonly created in an industrial process where hydrogen is added to vegetable oils to make them more solid.
 This process is called partial hydrogenation.
 These fats will also lengthen the

 shelf life and increase the flavor stability in foods.